sf-wdi-25/notes/week-03-ajax-json-express/day-01-intro-ajax/dawn-forms/README.md

 ## Common Validations

-Validations avoids having users submit bad data to our application.
+Validations help to prevent users from submitting bad data to the server.
 Knowing how to use them will save time and make your app a lot more usable.

 Bad data could be anything from a required field being empty, an email address that was mistyped, or a password confirmation that doesn't match.
 Thankfully, HTML forms give us simple out-of-the-box validations for these common situations.